 The rocket was ignited electrically and at low temperatures not all propellants were used before the rocket left the launcher.
 The unburned powder was therefore driven into the shooter’s face and to prevent this, a small circular wire grid could be mounted directly behind the muzzle.

-In practical use, the bazooka could be fired at targets up to 300 yards (275 metres), but in most cases the firing range was around 100 yards (c.90 metres).
+In practical use, the bazooka could be fired at targets up to 300 yards (275 meters), but in most cases the firing range was around 100 yards (c.90 meters).

 The bazooka was quickly used also for other roles on the battlefield.
 It was great for taking out bunkers of all kinds, and could even clear holes through barbed wire obstacles.
 It was used against unarmored vehicles up to distances of 650 yards (600 meters) and sometimes to blow up passages through minefields.
 There are also reports that the bazooka was used to fight artillery guns at close range.

 But mainly the Bazooka set its exclamation marks against tanks, and so in early 1943 captured specimens of the weapon in Tunisia became the starting point for the German design of their anti-tank rocket launcher, called Panzerschreck.
 The German counterpart had a much larger caliber, while the Americans continued to maintain their 2.36 inch (60 mm) caliber until after 1945.